Don't Let the Bastards Win

 Not yet, anyway.

 What I can say is that I’ve never fought harder for something that no one else can see yet.
-I never believed this deeply in something without knowing if it’ll ever really take off.
+I never believed in something this deeply without knowing if it would ever really take off.

 This platform has a pulse, which means everything to me.
 I never expected it to get this far already.
 So I keep working, keep betting on what this could be, even when it hurts like hell.